Skip to main content

 The mouth of the bay sees 115 billion tonnes flow in and out of it twice a day.
 The highest tide ever recorded occurred in 1869.
 The Saxby Gale, a tropical cyclone hit the Bay of Fundy between 4th and 5th October killing at least 37 people.
 During the Saxby Gale, the water level rose to 21.6 m (71 ft).

-Above is the tide times for the next couple of days for Ile Haute in the Bay of Fundy, Canada.
+Above are the tide times for the next couple of days for Ile Haute in the Bay of Fundy, Canada.

-Second Largest tidal range - Severn Estuary, United Kingdom
+Second Largest Tidal Range - Severn Estuary, UK

 Located between the landmasses of England and Wales, the Severn Estuary is the point at which the river Severn, Great Britain's longest river, flows into the Bristol Channel.
 The average tidal range for the Severn Estuary is 15m (50ft).
 As with the Bay of Fundy, the high tidal range in the Severn Estuary is the result of tidal funnelling by the English and Welsh landmasses.